 |Last Updated: Jan.
-27, 2017|
+31, 2018|

-|TORONTO||PRICE/SQ.M.
+|TORONTO -DOWNTOWN condos||PRICE/SQ.M.
 (US$)||YIELD (p.a.)||PRICE/SQ.FT.
 (US$)|

 |TO BUY||MONTHLY RENT||TO BUY||MONTHLY RENT|

-|West Point Grey condos||6,999||n.a.||n.a.||650||n.a.|
+|West Point Grey||9,914||n.a.||n.a.||921||n.a.|

 Source: Condos.ca Definitions: Data FAQ See also: Update Schedule

-"Situation normal" for rental returns in Canada - returns on apartments in Montreal outpace those in Toronto.
-What is perhaps more surprising is how well these rental yields are holding up, remaining firmly in the satisfactory range.
+Rental returns on apartments in Montreal tend to outpace those in Toronto.
+We´ve found in recent years that even on a largish 120 sq. m. apartment in Montreal, you are likely to earn a gross rental return over of 5 %.
 If you own a small apartment of 60 sq. m. in Montreal and rent it out, you are likely to make a return of around 7%.
 In this low-return era, in a low-risk country such as Canada, that is a really acceptable, not to say enticing, yield.

 If you are looking for rental returns, Montreal is the city that you want.